• About

 • contact

-Notes about archiving, letterpress typography and design, projects and items I find interesting in the art, printing and typecasting communities.
+Notes about recent print projects and activities, as well as interesting bits related to archiving, art, printing and typecasting communities.

 ResearchLibraryBooks.jpg